 As it’s winter in Australia, that means that it’s cold outside and also our oranges are in season.
 I’ve been looking for recipes to use up my oranges from my tree in the yard.
 We planted a Blood Orange tree, which gives it the red streaks throughout the orange, and it’s a very sweet orange, perfect for Gluhwein Mulled Wine.

-Growing up in a northern climate, its crazy to think that I now have a plethora of ripe, organic oranges from my garden, that I need to use up.
+Growing up in a northern climate, it’s crazy to think that I have lots of ripe, organic oranges from my Australian garden that I need to use up.
 It’s a perfect drink for the holidays.
-Wherever you are on the globe, enjoy this Gluhwein recipe! На Здоровье (Na Zdorovie – To your health) and Bon Appetit! Приятного аппетита!
+Wherever you are on the globe, enjoy this Gluhwein recipe! За Здоровье (Za Zdorovie – To your health) and Bon Appetit! Приятного аппетита!

 A Swiss-German Hot Mulled Wine that is enjoyed during the holidays, or when it's cold outside.
 Similar to Glogg, Quentao, Vin Chaud and Glintwein.
 Perfect for the holidays, It tastes like Christmas in a cup.
 Gluhwein recipe (Глинтвейн)

 - 1 small orange sliced

 - 5-6 whole cloves